-- Daily recording of wildlife and free- - Inclusion of environmental meteorology conditions in environmental monitoring. - Improvement of anti-spill contingencies in the transport of tailings and leach solution. - Placement of physical barriers to prevent bird contact with the water mirror of the tailings pond. - pH control of the barren solution before it is reused. - Development of written procedures for the decommissioning of cyanide facilities upon cessation of operations (closure). - Development of written procedures, booklets, check lists and training on handling, emergencies, cyanide waste and changes of equipment for cyanide use.

-Improvement of the emergency cyanide use, handling, storage and waste disposal.
+- Daily recording of wildlife and freeedge monitoring at the tailings pond. - Inclusion of environmental meteorology conditions in environmental monitoring. - Improvement of anti-spill contingencies in the transport of tailings and leach solution. - Placement of physical barriers to prevent bird contact with the water mirror of the tailings pond. - pH control of the barren solution before it is reused. - Development of written procedures for the decommissioning of cyanide facilities upon cessation of operations (closure). - Development of written procedures, booklets, check lists and training on handling, emergencies, cyanide waste and changes of equipment for cyanide use. - Improvement of the emergency preparedness and response plan for cyanide use, handling, storage and waste disposal.